My Sweetheart Jom

-My Sweetheart Jom (หวานใจผู้ใหญ่จอม) is a 2025 Thai romantic comedy Boys' Love television series produced by Idol Factory.
+My Sweetheart Jom (หวานใจผู้ใหญ่จอม) is a 2025 Thai romantic comedy boys' love television series produced by Idol Factory.
 It aired on Workpoint TV and was released internationally via the company's official YouTube channel.
 The series stars Suppapong Udomkaewkanjana (Saint) and Nuttapart Tuntistinchai (Poom) in the lead roles.

 Synopsis

-After a chaotic encounter involving the girlfriend of a mafia boss's son, Yothin finds himself in danger.
-Rather than sending him abroad, his father arranges for him to stay in the countryside of Bang Pho under the care of a trusted friend, the subdistrict headman.
-There, Yothin is placed under the supervision of Jomkhwan, the headman's grandson, who oversees his probation.
-As their paths intertwine, Yothin begins to see Jomkhwan in a new light.
+Yothin, a wealthy city boy, gets into trouble after a conflict involving the girlfriend of a mafia boss's son.
+To protect him, his father sends him to the rural village of Bang Pho, where he must stay under the supervision of Jomkhwan, the strict and responsible grandson of the local headman.
+Jomkhwan is tasked with keeping Yothin out of trouble during his probation.
+At first, the two clash due to their different backgrounds.
+Yothin finds the quiet village boring, while Jomkhwan sees Yothin as a spoiled troublemaker.
+As time passes, they start to understand each other, and Yothin begins to develop feelings for Jomkhwan.